oncomouse/call-me-maybe/Readme.md

 ### Fantasy Land Interface

-The following methods from the API have Fantasyland compliant equivalents:
+The following methods from the API have Fantasy Land compliant equivalents:

 * `of` -> `fantasy-land/of`
 * `empty` -> `fantasy-land/empty`